Bracha: Reciting amen

-The most common context in which an amen is required by halakhah is after one hears a blessing recited.
+The most common context in which an amen is required by halakha is after one hears a berakah recited.
 In fact, it is prohibited to willfully refrain from responding amen when it is indicated.
 The source of this requirement is the verse in Deuteronomy 32:3: "When I proclaim the name of Hashem, give glory to our God."

-This mandate refers to the mention of the Tetragrammaton, which was only pronounced at certain specific times within the confines of the Holy Temple in Jerusalem.
+This mandate refers to the mention of the Tetragrammaton, which was only pronounced at certain specific times within the confines of the Temple in Jerusalem.
 Whoever heard this special name of God mentioned was obliged to respond with Barukh shem kvod malkhuto l'olam va'ed (ברוך שם כבוד מלכותו לעולם ועד, "Blessed be the Name of His glorious kingdom for all eternity").
 With the destruction of the Temple in 70 CE, however, pronouncing the Tetragrammaton was prohibited, and was replaced with the pronunciation Adonai.
 Although this term bears significant holiness (and is in fact one of the seven names of God) and may not be pronounced without purpose, it may be pronounced when appropriate in prayer and blessings.
 The aforementioned response for the Tetragrammaton, however, is not warranted when one hears Adonai pronounced.

-The Talmudic Sages therefore mandated that one must answer amen at the completion of a blessing outside of the Temple, comparable to the barukh shem that was used in the Holy Temple.
+The Chazal (Talmudic sages) therefore mandated that one must answer amen at the completion of a blessing outside of the Temple, comparable to the barukh shem that was used in the Holy Temple.
 However, while "barukh shem is an expression of praise and honour, amen is an affirmation of belief."
 The Talmud teaches that the word Amen is an acronym for אל מלך נאמן ('El melekh ne'eman, "God, trustworthy King.")
 The word amen itself is etymologically related to the Hebrew word emunah (אמונה, "faith") asserting that one is affirming the fundamental beliefs of Judaism.